limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ![screenshot-9](/assets/images/posts/trollcave-walkthrough/screenshot-9.png)

-Now that I'm able to upload files, what kind of file do I upload?
+Now that I'm able to upload files, what kind of file should I upload?
 RoR is not PHP and there's no point in uploading `.rb` files if you know the directory structure of a RoR application.

 ![screenshot-10](/assets/images/posts/trollcave-walkthrough/screenshot-10.png)